CartoDB/carto-vl/docs/guides/09-interactivity-events.md

 });
 ```

 Load the file in your browser and open the console.
 This time, you will see two messages.
 First, `Map has loaded!` from the _map event_ and then, `Cities layer has loaded!` from the _layer event_.

 If you were adding more than one layer to your map, you could use a single function to handle all of them.
 For these cases, **on** and **off** methods are available at the `carto` namespace.
 For example: `carto.on('loaded', [layer1, layer2], () => { console.log('All layers have loaded'); })` would show the message `All layers have loaded` once layer1 and layer2 draw on the map.

 There are multiple ways you can build on the `loaded` event.
 For example, you could use it to add a status bar on your map for when a layer is loading and then hide it once the layer loads.
 You can see a similar example in this [visualization](/developers/carto-vl/examples/maps/advanced/landing-page/hurricane-harvey.html)).

 **Note:**
 It is important to note that the name of this event is **`loaded`**, not `load`.

 #### Updated event
-The `updated` event, is useful for cases when a layer's viz changes, for example when you have an [animated visualization](/developers/carto-vl/guides/playing-with-animations).
+The `updated` event, is useful for cases when a layer gets updated.
+It will be triggered when the map is panned or zoomed, when the source is changed, when the viz changes or when the viz is animated.

 If you check your work now, it should look like this:
 <div class="example-map">